 - Music teachers—band, choir, and orchestra—used the same assignment for missed performances: a 3-page biography research paper differing only in the list of composers/musicians.
 I suggested that students have a performance-based make-up assignment using the library’s varied audio/video collection.

 For the revised lesson, a student listens to or views 2 or 3 composer/musician performances and picks a favorite.
-They still do the biography research, but rather than a research paper, they write a script as if they’re a music radio host, giving biographical information along with why they like that performer and how the music illustrates that person’s place in history or how it influenced or compares to a current performer.
+They still do the biography research, but rather than a research paper, they write a script as if they’re a music radio host, playing musical excerpts while discussing the person: biographical information, their place in history, and how the music influenced or compares to a current performer that they like.

 The student records their “performance,” interlaced with music examples (originally on an audio-cassette but later through a digital format) and both the written script and audio recording are turned in for the grade.
 It’s fascinating for students to discover how “old” music relates to their current favorites!

-The Spanish teacher liked the project so much, her end-of-year Spanish project had students show their language prowess by teaming to produce a live-TV reality, talk, or game show.
+The Spanish teacher liked the TV project so much, she designed her end-of-year Spanish project, for students to show their language prowess, by having teams produce a live-TV reality, talk, or game show.
 Students love it, and it is so hilarious to hear their renditions of Oprah and Survivor “en Español!”

 Implementing these 3 ways to bring pop culture into the library requires an awareness of what appeals to each grade level of our students.
 While a classroom teacher typically has a single grade level of students, the School Librarians must appeal to anywhere from 3 to 6 grade levels, more if their library serves a combined campus!
 It’s important to circulate among students before and after school, in the hallways, in the cafeteria, and during their library visits so we can listen to their conversations about what’s important to them.